sen-tou/php-design-patterns/src/Memento/README.md

 To track the state we need to implement a concrete class that holds the booking state.
 The `BookingState` (memento) will receive the concrete `Booking` model and saves its state.

 `Booking` and `BookingState` are tightly coupled.
-In this simple example its find.
+In this simple example it's fine.
 However if you want to support multiple states with different structures you likely want to use a proper interface.

 To track a change we save the current state to a `BookingState` and `push()` it to the `History`.